 Over half of web traffic is mobile.
 If your design doesn't work on a phone, it doesn't work.
-Responsive design isn't a feature, it's the default way to build.
+Responsive design is not a feature.
+It is the default way to build.

 Mobile-First Approach